Loneknight73/uvmlogfilter/README.md

 I am not a professional Scala programmer, so for this and other reasons, this program has tons of functional, stylistic and performance issues.
 Here I will list some of the possible improvements:

-* I have not tried the program on realistically sized logs.
-It may be unbearably slow.
+* I have tried the program on some logs at work.
+Its performance was not a problem, but the logs were not huge.
-  A possible solution might be to use Spark.
+  On very big logs it may be unbearably slow.
+A possible solution, in this case, might be to use Spark.
 * The GUI is not very user friendly.
 * Error conditions are not checked very thoroughly
-* UVM messages line parsing may fail to recognize time units
+* UVM messages line parsing may fail to recognize time units (this should work now, but I have not tested it yet)
 * Filters cannot be saved or restored

+Contributing UVM logs on which the program does not work, or just as an help to test the program is welcome.